Purulia arms drop case: Recent development

 On 30 June 2011, Central Bureau of Investigation has been denied to extradite Kim Davy a.k.a.
 Niels Holck to India for further proceedings in India.
 The Danish High Court, after hearing evidence from Peter Bleach who described his personal experiences in prison in Kolkata, dismissed the plea on the grounds of "torture or other inhuman treatment".

 The Bangladeshi MP and retired Major-General Mohammed Shubid Ali Bhuiyan had been accused of involvement in the case.
 The CBI had submitted to the Calcutta High Court two end-user certificates, required for international arms deals, allegedly signed by Bhuiyan in his capacity as the PSO of the Armed Forces Division of the office of the then prime minister of Bangladesh, Begum Khaleda Zia.
 The certificates had been recovered by the British police, who assisted the CBI in the probe, in raids on Bleach's estate.
 One of the certificates – issued on 25 November 1995 – authorized Bleach's front company, Border Technology and Innovations Ltd, to conclude the contract with the Bulgarian suppliers stating that the arms will be used by the Bangladesh Army and will not be exported to any other country.
 The boxes containing the weapons, found in Purulia, had been marked for Rajendrapur Cantonment in Bangladesh.
 However, the Government of Bangladesh as well as Bhuiyan has denied the allegations and maintain that the certificates were forged by Bleach's contacts in Bangladesh.

 In June 2014, Purulia arms drop case resurfaced with new revelations after the release of a Danish documentary The Arms Drop.

-In March 2015, a book titled The Night it Rained Guns: Unravelling the Purulia Arms Drop Conspiracy was released.
+In March 2015, a book by Chandan Nandy titled The Night it Rained Guns: Unravelling the Purulia Arms Drop Conspiracy was released.